 Facebook has become an old friend by this point (or nemesis, depending on how you feel about it).
 But one thing’s for sure, millions of people still use it every day and Facebook Ads have the potential to reach 2.08 billion people.
 But should you be using it for video marketing?
 Take a look at these statistics:

 Thinking of investing in Facebook advertising?
-Take a look at our article that’ll guide you on how to create some killer ad graphics. 😍
+Take a look at our article that’ll guide you on how to create Facebook ad graphics. 😍

 The best time to post videos on each social media platform

-No matter what platform you use to share video content, it’s good to know when the ‘best’ times to post are.
-If you post when people are more likely to see it, you’ll get better engagement rate.
+No matter what platform you use to share video content, it’s good to know when the most effective times to post are.
+If you post when people are more likely to see it, you’ll get a better engagement rate.
 Remember to bear in mind your target audience’s time zones when considering these timings.

 The ROI of video marketing

-If you want to know the true power of video marketing, you only have to look at the stats around return on investment.
+If you want to know the true power of video as a marketing tool, you only have to look at the stats around return on investment.
 Make sure to pull these out if you ever need to make a case for a video marketing budget with your boss. 🤑

 Short-form videos offer the highest ROI for marketers

 With a big helping hand from social channels like TikTok, it’s clear that short-form videos can provide your brand with the biggest ROI.
-It’s also super-popular with marketers, with 44% producing them on a regular basis.
+That’s most likely why it's popular with marketers, with 44% producing them on a regular basis.

 The likely reason for this?
 Short-form is easy to produce and platforms like TikTok makes it easier for brands to post authentic, less-polished content that gets lots of engagement.
 In turn, this builds brand awareness and helps bring in more sales opportunities.